Introduce your students to the richness of Hispanic heritage with these lesson plans, book lists, and teaching ideas.

 10. Browse images by photographer Manuel Carrillo.
 Discuss with students how his photographs represent the face and identity of Mexican culture.

-12. Explore Latin music and painting with Música del Pueblo, a virtual exhibition by Smithsonian, online at
+12. Explore Latin music and painting online with Música del Pueblo: A Smithsonian Virtual Exhibition.

 13. Eat Salvadorian street food with students.
 Peel a green mango and cut into small slices.
 Drizzle slices with lime juice, roasted pumpkin seeds (or pepitas), and a pinch of salt.
 Enjoy!